insect-morphology/Manual/README.md

 4. [Submit a pull request](https://github.com/insect-morphology/Manual/blob/main/Sections/Submit-pull-request.md) so that the **ontology manager** can take a look at your proposed changes and accept them if appropriate.

 ------------------
+Contributions to the AISM can be made by adding terms in a template.
+Click [here for some instructions](https://github.com/insect-morphology/Manual/blob/main/Sections/Using-templates.md).

 If you have comments about a particular term that needs revision, but do not want to get into ontology editing, you can use our [issue tracker](https://github.com/insect-morphology/aism/issues), providing as much information as you can, including references with DOI if possible to support your request.